JacksonBurns/fastprop/README.md

 ### `fastprop`
  - `defaults`: contains the function `init_logger` used to initialize loggers in different submodules, as well as the default configuration for training.
- - `fastprop_core`: the model itself, data PyTorch Lightning dataloader, and convenience functions.
+ - `fastprop_core`: the model itself and convenience functions.
  - `hopt`: hyperparameter optimization using Optuna and Ray\[tune\], used by the CLI.
  - `train`: performs model training, used by the CLI.
  - `predict`: loads models from their checkpoint and config files and runs inference, used by the CLI.